robertinglin/vertstack/README.md

 ## Static File Serving

-VSS automatically serves static files from the `public/` or `dist/` directory within each module.
+VertStack automatically serves static files from the `public/` or `dist/` directory within each module.
 This is useful for serving HTML, CSS, JavaScript, and other assets specific to each module.

 ### Usage